sagark4/sicp/README.md

 Exercise 3.11 skipped (a variant of 3.10).

 The point of this exercises becomes clear when you understand how environments work (as described above), and that **executing a `lambda` statement creates a "procedure" object (in the wild), which might be executed immediately (using `let`) or bound to a name (using `define`).

+## 3.3 Modeling with Mutable Data

+- Discusses `(set-car! x y)` and `(set-cdr! x y)`.
+- In a footnote, mentions garbage collector.
+- `cons`es and `list`s are basically pointers, so two elements can point to the same pair.
+- But a footnote tells that the symbols themselves are shared so that `eq?` --- **which just check equality of pointers** --- works correctly.
+- I looked at Exercises 3.12, 3.13, 3.14 (I think it just reverses the list), 3.15, and 3.16, and decided to skip most of this section.
+Reason being that now mutation is possible, so the algorithms and logic are mainly going to be like an imperative programming language.
+Life is short, and I don't want to redo these things in `Scheme` just so I am more comfortable with the language.
+- **In fact, now I am thinking to just skim through Chapters 4 and 5 and/or just watch the corresponding lecture videos.
+My main reason to study this book was to see what the big deal is (was suggested a lot on the Internet and social media), to get familiar with `Lisp` so I could maybe get into Emacs Lisp, and to get familiar with functional programming (Python's [Functional Programming HOWTO](https://docs.python.org/3/howto/functional.html) mentions that the functional-programming design discussed in Chapters 2 and 3 of this book is applicable to Python code).
+Given that I have implemented an AST walk interpreter for `Lox`, I won't benefit a lot by implementing a `Scheme` interpreter, which is the topic of Chapters 4 and 5.
+Although, I might benefit by skimming through.**  After all, as of now, I don't want to go deep in programming languages.
+- Exercises 3.17, 3.18, 3.19 (this one is basically fast-and-slow pointers through singly-linked list), 3.20 skipped.
+- Exercises 3.21, 3.22, and 3.23 are on the queue data structure; skipped (subsection also skipped without reading).
+- Exercises 3.24 to 3.27 seem to be on "table" data structure.
+- Subsection 3.3.4 talks about implementation of a digital-circuit simulator; Exercises 3.28 to 3.32 skipped.
+- Subsection 3.3.5 is about calculating unknowns from equations in a versatile manner (i.e., given an equation, construct a "circuit" that can be used to find any variable in that equation given the others; these values and circuit also seem to be mutable).
+Exercises 3.33 to 3.37 skipped.

+## 3.4 Mechanisms for Controlling Concurrency

+I briefly read this section; it's kinda trivial given that I've done Prasad Jayanti's "Concurrent Algorithms" course.
+Starts with concurrency issues and serializability and mentions `parallel-execute` procedure of MIT Scheme.
+Then gives a mutex implementation using `test-and-set!`.
+Also discussed deadlock.

+Exercises 3.38 to 3.49 skipped.